 Employees who are unable to work for more than seven days due to work-related injuries are eligible to receive temporary total disability benefits.
 The benefits are paid at a rate of 70% of the employee’s weekly wage but cannot exceed a defined maximum or fall below a defined minimum.
 The benefits will be paid until the employee returns to work or reaches maximum medical improvement.
 If the employee still is disabled, a New Jersey knee injury attorney can help the employee pursue permanent partial disability benefits or permanent total disability benefits.

 Explore Your Options With A Knowledgeable Workers’ Compensation Attorney

 Knee injuries are often not only painful but also costly to treat, and they may prevent the injured person from earning an income.
 If you sustained a knee injury in the workplace, it is wise to confer with an attorney to discuss whether you may be able to obtain workers’ compensation benefits from your employer’s insurer.
-The workers’ compensation attorneys at the Law Offices of Jonathan F. Marshall will zealously advocate on your behalf to help you obtain any benefits that you may be entitled to recover.
+The attorneys at New Jersey Workers Compensation Lawyer will zealously advocate on your behalf to help you obtain any benefits that you may be entitled to recover.
 We have offices in Freehold, Toms River, and New Brunswick, and we regularly represent people in the pursuit of workers’ compensation benefits throughout New Jersey, including people in Atlantic, Bergen, Burlington, Camden, Essex, Hudson, Mercer, Middlesex, Monmouth, Ocean, Passaic, Somerset and Union counties.
-You can contact us through our online form or at 800-999-0897 to set up a free consultation with a knee injury lawyer in New Jersey.
+You can contact us through our online form or at 866-916-3549 to set up a free consultation with a knee injury lawyer in New Jersey.